jlmelville/sneer/docs/reporting.md

 One of the most useful things `sneer` does during optimization is provide a plot of the current state of the output configuration.
 Details of that gets its own section: [Visualization](visualization.html).
-This section covers both the textual part of the logging, it's frequency and how it knows when to stop.
+This section covers both the textual part of the logging, its frequency and how it knows when to stop.

 During optimization, various information is logged to the screen.
 Some of it